zzhangjii/learning-library/kubernetes/README.md

 ### Next Steps

 - You worked with pre-built docker containers and a pre-installed Kubernetes cluster today.
 To learn how to start from bare VMs and source code, join us for a virtual, in-person, or self-service workshop where you explore container native development in depth.
-Visit [https://go.oracle.com/container-native-development](https://go.oracle.com/LP=65991?elqCampaignId=139312&src1=:ex:tb:::RC_NAMK180927P00041:KubernetesDemoLab&SC=:ex:tb:::RC_NAMK180927P00041:KubernetesDemoLab&pcode=NAMK180927P00041) to learn more.
+Check out the [Container Native Development Workshop](https://go.oracle.com/LP=65991?elqCampaignId=139312&src1=:ex:tb:::RC_NAMK180927P00041:KubernetesDemoLab&SC=:ex:tb:::RC_NAMK180927P00041:KubernetesDemoLab&pcode=NAMK180927P00041) to learn more.